Hattorius/plshelp/README.md

 ![Example output](https://i.imgur.com/yc6Nc3T.gif)

-It shows the 5 most relevant questions to your error, Code with ease.
+It shows the 5 most relevant questions to your error, code with ease.

 ### Installation